-This verse, in conjunction with verse 15, which we discussed previously, strongly infers that the the punishment for everyone who is thrown into the lake of fire will be eternal.
+This scripture, in conjunction with verse 15, which we discussed previously, strongly infers that the the punishment for everyone who is thrown into the lake of fire will be eternal.

 Understanding the biblical prophecies of the so-called “End Times” is certainly difficult, and the Great White Throne Judgment (i.e., the final judgment) is no exception.
 Nevertheless, we have reached the following conclusions regarding the significance of this Judgment:

 When will the great white throne judgment take place?
-Revelation 20:4 makes it clear that the great white throne judgment mentioned in verses 11-15 of the same chapter will occur after the millennial reign of Jesus Christ that follows soon after His return to Earth (i.e. Christ’s second Advent).
+Revelation 20:4 makes it clear that the great white throne judgment mentioned in verses 11-15 of Revelation 20 will occur after the millennial reign of Jesus Christ that follows soon after His return to Earth (i.e. Jesus Christ’s second Advent).

 Who will be doing the judging?
 Revelation 20:12 specifically says that God will be the Judge, but three other scriptures that we have cited clearly state that Jesus Christ (who is part of the Trinity of God and, therefore, can be referred to as God) will do the judging.

 Who will be judged?
 Although there is disagreement among Bible commentaries as to who will be judged during the final judgment, we believe Revelation 20:11-15 indicates that every person who has ever lived will be there.
-Our primary reason for this belief is that if only the wicked (i.e., non-Christians) will be judged at this time, then verse 15 surely would not state that “anyone not found written in the Book of Life was cast into the lake of fire.”
-If none of the people at this judgment will be genuine Christians, the passage presumably would indicate that the name of no one at this judgment was found in the Book of Life, and therefore everyone at the final judgment would be cast into the lake of fire.
-However, the focal passage seems to indicate that there will be people at the final judgment whose name is found in the Book of Life, and therefore they will not be cast into the lake of fire.
+Our primary reason for this belief is that if only the wicked will be judged at this time, then verse 15 would be unlikely to state that “anyone not found written in the Book of Life was cast into the lake of fire.”
+If none of the people at this judgment will be regarded as righteous, this scripture passage would indicate that the name of no one at this judgment was found in the Book of Life, and therefore everyone at this judgment would be cast into the lake of fire.
+However, Revelation 20:11-15 seems to infer that there will be people at the final judgment whose name is found in the Book of Life, and therefore they will not be cast into the lake of fire.

-[Note: If “all the dead” at the final judgment will include those who became genuine Christians after the first resurrection (i.e., during the Millennium), their names would be in the Book of Life, along with the names of the Christians who participated in the first resurrection.
+If “all the dead” at the final judgment will include those who became genuine Christians after the first resurrection (i.e., during the Millennium), their names would be in the Book of Life, along with the names of the Christians who participated in the first resurrection.
 Thus, the wording in verse 15 would be appropriate under these circumstances also.
-However, we do not think it would be logical for these Christians to be at the final judgment, if the Christians who participated in the first resurrection will not likewise be there.]
+However, we do not think it would be likely that these Christians would be at the final judgment, if the Christians who participated in the first resurrection will not likewise be there.

 Who will suffer eternal punishment as a result of the final judgment?
-Only the people whose name is written in the Book of Life (i.e., those who have sincerely trusted in Jesus Christ as their Savior) will have eternal salvation.
+Only the people whose name is written in the Book of Life (i.e., the righteous) will have eternal salvation.
 Revelation 20:15 declares that everyone else will suffer eternal punishment.